ktoso/rx-wiki/Filtering-Observables.md

 numbers.take(3) ...
 ```

-If you call `take(n)` on an Observable, and that Observable emits _fewer_ than _n_ items before completing, the new, `take`-modified Observable will _not_ throw an error, but will merely emit this same fewer number of items before it completes.
+If you call `take(n)` on an Observable, and that Observable emits _fewer_ than _n_ items before completing, the new, `take`-modified Observable will _not_ throw an exception or invoke `onError()`, but will merely emit this same fewer number of items before it completes.

 ## sample( )
 #### emit items emitted by an Observable at a particular time interval
 [[images/rx-operators/sample.png]]

 Use the `sample( )` method to periodically look at an Observable to see what object it is emitting at a particular time.